Skip to content

 How is a TPD payout calculated?

-The amount of TPD you receive depends on how much coverage you purchase and is specified within your policy.
-Typically, they range between $70,000 to $2,000,000.
+The TPD payout amount you receive depends on how much coverage you purchase and is specified within your policy.
+You can find your insured benefit amount by reading your policy or looking at your most recent super member statement.
+Typically, the TPD payout can be between $40,000 to $2,000,000.

-If your TPD claim is successful, you may be given the option to withdraw this amount in addition to your superannuation account balance.
+If you make a successful TPD claim, you may be given the option to withdraw this amount in addition to your superannuation account balance.
 It is important, however, to recognise that there may be financial/tax implications depending on specific factors.
 Although our TPD Lawyers are unable to provide you with financial advice, we can assist you in ensuring you get the right advice prior to withdrawing your TPD benefit.

 Calculate your compensation claim